acediaye/Kalman-Filter/readme.md

 Can see with high sensor noise, the kalman gain favors the calculated output and the estimated states follows the y signal without noise.

-with disturbance and noise turned off.
+with noise turned off.

 ![image](plots/response_predict.png)

-The estimated states can follow the output y signal a lot better. (should be perfect need fixing?)
+The estimated states can follow the output y signal.

 # References
 [Kalman filter wiki](https://en.wikipedia.org/wiki/Kalman_filter)